The differences between a thru axle and a skewer.

 Way back in 1927, Italian bike racer Tullio Campagnolo (yes, that “Campy”) was frustrated when he was racing and attempted to change gears in a race.
 At that time there was one cog on each side of the hub, so “changing gears” meant that you had to undo the wingnuts that held the wheel on, then take the wheel off, flip it around, and reinstall it by threading the nuts back on.
 You can see that during a race, this was an arduous process.

-So, like a good bike fanatics, he invented a solution – the quick release skewer, which allowed him to quickly change his wheel.
+So, like a good bike fanatic, he invented a solution – the quick release skewer, which allowed him to quickly change his wheel.
 The “quick release”, or QR, skewer was a thin rod that went into an axle that was inside the hub.
 Since then, the 5mm quick release skewer became the industry standard on bicycles.
 A QR is 5mm thick and is steel.
 It looks something like this:

 Right about 2011, as disc brakes and suspension proliferated in mountain bikes, the thru axle started to replace the old skewer.
 Beefy suspension forks called for a stiffer connection with the wheel and disc brakes required smaller tolerances for the wheel to sit properly in the frame so the brakes did not rub.
 Front thru axles generally went to 15mm in diameter in the front, and the common rear axle went to 12mm in diameter.
 Like this: